What Is a Phlebotomy Technician?

-The main objective of this program is to prepare you with both the knowledge and skills needed to succeed in the medical field.
-After completing the program, you will be prepared for an entry-level position as a phlebotomy technician, or phlebotomist.
+The main objective of this program is to prepare you with both the knowledge needed to pass the California Department of Public Health certification exam and the skills needed to subsequently succeed in the medical field.
+After completing the program and receiving your license, you will be prepared for an entry-level position as a Certified Phlebotomy Technician 1.

-Our Phlebotomy Technician Program requires a total of 120 hours to complete.
-The program is divided into two modules.
+Our Phlebotomy Technician Program requires a total of 80 hours to complete.
+The program is divided into three modules.
 They consist of:

-After successfully completing your phlebotomist training, you will receive a Certificate of Completion.
-This certificate will allow you to take the state license exam administered by the National Center for Competency Testing (NCCT) and become approved by the California Department of Public Health.
+After successfully completing your phlebotomy training, you will receive a Certificate of Completion.
+This certificate will allow you to take the state license exam administered by the National HealthCareer Association (NHA) and become approved by the California Department of Public Health.

 |Module Number||Module Title||Clock Hours||Semester Credits|